|Avo Limited Edition 2004 – Avo Legacy (Avo LE04)|

 Strength and Body

-In terms of strength versus body, I found the body had a slight edge throughout the smoking experience.
+In terms of strength versus body, I found the body had the edge and by the end it was a considerable edge.

 News: Avo’s Greatest Hits Sampler Features Limited Editions